 Eventually, kids do lose interest in Legos, or at the very least, become less obsessive.
 But you want something that outlasts their specific interests.
 This beautiful storage system has three tiers of storage bins, so it's great for Legos as well as other small toys.

-The Best Lego Tables With Storage
+The Best Lego Organizer Tables

 The great thing about this roomy table is that multiple kids can play together.
 There are two storage bins that slide out, and the top of the table is made of two Lego plates that can be used as building foundations.